aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

     });
     ```

-This is known as the "polish" notation because the operator comes first and than the two operands (key and value).
+This is known as the "polish" notation because the operator comes first, then the two operands (key and value).
 There are several operators available:

 **=~** (%3D%7E)
-: Strings that starts with the given value
+: Strings that start with the given value

 **~=** (%7E%3D)
-: Strings that contains the given value
+: Strings that contain the given value

 **>** (%3E)
 : Greater than for date, date&time, integer and float values